Sting (wrestler)

-Steve Borden (born March 20, 1959), better known by the ring name Sting, is an American professional wrestler and former bodybuilder, currently signed to All Elite Wrestling (AEW) as the mentor of Darby Allin.
-He is regarded as one of the greatest professional wrestlers of all time, having cultivated a legacy over a career spanning five decades.
-Throughout his career, he won a total of fourteen world championships.

-Sting is widely known for his time spent as the public face of two major American professional wrestling promotions: the now-defunct World Championship Wrestling (WCW), which was bought by the World Wrestling Federation (WWF, now WWE) in 2001, and Total Nonstop Action Wrestling (TNA, now Impact Wrestling).
-Although the WWF had purchased WCW, Sting did not sign with them at that time.
-Prior to WCW, he also wrestled for the National Wrestling Alliance (NWA), the Universal Wrestling Federation (UWF), and the Continental Wrestling Association.
+Steve Borden (born March 20, 1959), better known by the ring name Sting, is an American retired professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he continues to make sporadic appearances since his retirement.
+Borden is best known for his time spent in two major American professional wrestling promotions: World Championship Wrestling (WCW) from 1988 to 2001 and Total Nonstop Action Wrestling (TNA) from 2003 to 2014, as well as his retirement run in AEW from 2020 to 2024.
+Although the World Wrestling Federation (WWF; renamed WWE in 2002) purchased WCW in 2001, Borden did not sign with them at the time; he would later sign with WWE from 2014 to 2020.
+Prior to WCW, he wrestled for the National Wrestling Alliance's (NWA) Jim Crockett Promotions (JCP)—which became WCW in 1988—the Universal Wrestling Federation (UWF), and the Continental Wrestling Association (CWA).
+Borden wore face-paint throughout his career, and in 1996, changed from the multi-colored paint of his "Surfer" persona to the monochromatic paint of the "Crow" gimmick.

-Sting's 14-year association with WCW and its predecessor, Jim Crockett Promotions (JCP), began in 1987.
-He quickly rose to main event status and has been described as the WCW counterpart to the WWF's Hulk Hogan.
-Dubbed "The Franchise of WCW", he held a total of 14 championships in the promotion – including the WCW World Heavyweight Championship on six occasions, the WCW International World Heavyweight Championship on two occasions, and the NWA World Heavyweight Championship on one occasion – and made more pay-per-view (PPV) appearances for the company than any other wrestler.
-Against Hogan, Sting headlined the highest-grossing PPV event in WCW history, Starrcade, in December 1997.
-Upon the acquisition of WCW by the WWF in March 2001, Sting and his long-term rival Ric Flair were chosen to perform in the main event of the final episode of Nitro.
-Sting would later face Hogan and Flair in their last televised matches, defeating both.
+Borden started his career in 1985 as Flash in the independent promotion All-California Championship Wrestling, where he was in a tag team with Jim "Justice" Hellwig (who would later be known as The Ultimate Warrior) as members of the Power Team USA stable, before he and Hellwig joined the CWA as the Freedom Fighters.
+In 1986, they joined the UWF as the Blade Runners, where Borden changed his ring name to Sting.
+His association with JCP and its successor WCW began in 1987, which saw him win the NWA World Heavyweight Championship for the first time in 1990.
+He rose to main event status and has been described by IGN as WCW's Hulk Hogan.
+Dubbed "The Franchise of WCW", he held 15 championships in the promotion, including six reigns with the WCW World Heavyweight Championship and two reigns with the WCW International World Heavyweight Championship, and made more pay-per-view (PPV) appearances than any other.
+Against Hogan, Borden headlined WCW's highest-grossing PPV event, Starrcade, in December 1997.
+Upon the WWF's acquisition of WCW in March 2001, Borden and rival Ric Flair were chosen to main event the final episode of WCW Monday Nitro.
+Borden would later face Hogan and Flair in their last televised matches, which occurred in TNA, defeating both, although Flair would later have one final match in 2022.